-In this unit students examine debates about global and Australian food systems as part of the global food systems and describe key issues relating to the challenge of adequately feeding a rising world population.
+In this unit students examine debates about global and Australian food systems and describe key issues relating to the challenge of adequately feeding a rising world population.
 Students focus on issues related to the environment, ecology, ethics, farming practices, the development and application of technologies, and the challenges of food security, food safety, food wastage, and the use and management of water and land.